menu

 Delmont is a decidedly white-collar borough, with fully 87.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Delmont is a borough of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Delmont who work in office and administrative support (20.03%), business and financial occupations (13.33%), and healthcare suport services (10.57%).

-A relatively large number of people in Delmont telecommute to their jobs.
-Overall, about 18.55% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.55% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Delmont citizens is very high relative to the national average among all cities (21.84%): 34.35% of adults in Delmont have a bachelor's degree or even advanced degree.
+The population of Delmont is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.35% of adults in Delmont have a bachelor's degree or even advanced degree.

 The per capita income in Delmont in 2022 was $43,488, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,952 for a family of four.
 However, Delmont contains both very wealthy and poor people as well.